unibo-spe/spe-slides/content/11-mdd/_index.md

 - This is _no different_ from __any other library__ supporting some given domain

-- Except that hacks could exploit to ease the adoption of the __target DSL syntax__
+- Except that hacks can be exploited to ease the adoption of the __target DSL syntax__

 {{% /section %}}